The History of Life Insurance

 100 B.C.

-A Roman military leader by the name of Caius Marius came up with the idea of a burial club among his troops.
-Thus, in the event of an unexpected death of a club member, the members of that club would pay for the funeral.
-This became the start of the history of life insurance.
+A Roman military leader, Caius Marius, came up with the idea of a burial club among his troops.
+Thus, in the event of an unexpected death of a club member, the surviving members of the group would pay for the funeral.
+This situation was where the concept of modern life insurance first began.

 1688